oxfordcontrol/Clarabel.rs/README.md

 to provide timing facilities for main solver internals.

 Final few steps of main solver loop are slightly reordered to facilitate printing etc.   Go back to Julia and make it the same sequence.

+Julia function scaling_update! in variables.jl is named something like variables_scale_cones in the Rust version.

+Add MKL / Cholmod / SDP tests

+Experiment with split step lengths for primal/dual vars?

+I removed old refactorization unit tests from QDLDL.
+Add these back to test new update/scale/shift functions.

+Merge QDLDL commit from other use, but need to unpick update values test that he added.